 The memory learning in the human brain can be categorized into three main processes: encoding, storage, and retrieval~\cite{klein2015memory}.
 In the encoding phase, the brain efficiently processes information through associative learning and abstract thinking, effectively encoding features of new categories even with limited samples.
 During the storage phase, the hippocampus converts short-term memories into long-term memories, forming stable neural networks across different regions of the cerebral cortex.
 In the retrieval phase, existing memories may be consolidated, updated, or actively forgotten in conjunction with new information, leading to the formation of memories adapted to the current environment.
 This sequence of processes highlights the brain's efficient knowledge handling capabilities.

 Currently, some IL research, such as the method proposed by \emph{ZKudithipudi et al.}~\cite{kudithipudi2022biological} that emulates the Drosophila's mushroom body's mechanisms, attempts to enhance model memory capabilities by bio-inspired intelligence.
-However, a systematic bio-inspired approach in FSCIL is yet to be established.
-Current FSCIL models lack in associative learning and abstract thinking in limited sample learning, and there's room for improvement in prior knowledge acquisition.
+However, a systematic bio-inspired approach in FSCIL is still lacking.
+Current FSCIL models lack associative learning and abstract thinking in limited sample learning, and there is room for improvement in prior knowledge acquisition.
 These models typically use one model for storing all knowledge from continual learning, suggesting the need for exploring multi-modular knowledge storage and long-short term memory mechanisms.
 Additionally, FSCIL requires proactive strategies for knowledge consolidation, updating, and personalized management, such as actively forgetting infrequent knowledge, reinforcing challenging knowledge, and integrating consistent knowledge.